readyready15728/misc/dwarf-fortress-notes.md

 same z-level or not).
 Also note that water can flow diagonally."
-* After creating the entrance hall I started the beginnings of hallways going in the cardinal directions and a temporary meeting area, which should be at least 5x5 to prevent animals from fighting in a crowded area:
+* After creating the entrance hall I started the beginnings of hallways going in the cardinal directions and a temporary meeting area, which should be at least 5x5 to prevent animals from fighting in a crowded area.
+The picture below shows what the area looks like after further development.
+There is a meeting area in the southwest, a farming area in the northwest, a food and drink workshop area in the northeast (with only a still currently) and a food stockpile in the southeast:
 ![Z-level -2 beginnings](df-z-level-negative-2.png)
 * Multiple zones can overlap, unlike stockpiles.
 * Make a stockpile for refuse on the surface *at least* 5x5 in size.
 Refuse